yifengShao532/MTN/readme.md

-# MTN
+# Multi-view Transformer-based Network (MTN)

 Source code for "Multi-view Transformer-based Network for Prerequisite Learning in Concept Graphs".

 ## Overview

-We use [PyTorch](https://pytorch.org/) and [Transformers](https://huggingface.co/transformers/) to implement the MTN model.
-The model utilizes a multi-view transformer-based network to learn the prerequisites in concept graphs.
+The MTN model is implemented using [PyTorch](https://pytorch.org/) and [Transformers](https://huggingface.co/transformers/).
+It leverages a multi-view transformer-based network to learn prerequisites in concept graphs.

 ## Requirements